Ciprian-Popescu-03/OrdersManagement/README.md

 * Java 17 or newer
 * Maven
-* MySQL server and MySQL Workbench
+* PostgreSQL server and pgAdmin or any PostgreSQL client
 * IntelliJ IDEA or any Java IDE

 ## Steps: